brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [basic.def.odr]{.sref} One-definition rule {-}

-Add `$splice-expression$`s to the set of potential results of an expression in paragarph 3.
+Add `$splice-expression$`s to the set of potential results of an expression in paragraph 3.

 ::: std
-[3]{.pnum} An expression or conversion is _potentially evaluated_ unless it is an unevaluated operand ([expr.context]{.sref}), a subexpression thereof, or a conversion in an initialization or conversion sequence in such a context.
+[3]{.pnum} An expression or conversion is _potentially evaluated_ unless it is an unevaluated operand ([expr.context]), a subexpression thereof, or a conversion in an initialization or conversion sequence in such a context.
 The set of _potential results_ of an expression `$E$` is defined as follows:

 - [#.#]{.pnum} If `$E$` is an `$id-expression$` ([expr.prim.id]{.sref}) [or a `$splice-expression$` ([expr.prim.splice])]{.addu}, the set contains only `$E$`.
 - [#.#]{.pnum} [...]